enkidevs/curriculum/lua/lua-core/operators-in-lua-iv/length-operators-in-lua-ii.md

 ---

-# Number of Length of Operator II
+# Number of Length Operator II

 ---